schessa/portfolio-site-2017/README.md

 ## Deploy to Firebase

-First, install the Firebase CLI and initialize the project:
+First, install the Firebase CLI and log the CLI into Firebase:
 ```
 npm install -g firebase-tools
-firebase init
+firebase login
 ```

 Then, every time you want to deploy: